carlosagh96/kaiochat/README.md

 # kaiochat
-Extremely simple web chat with aiohttp.server
+Extremely simple chat web app with aiohttp.server as a backend and single page JS on the frontend